 - Measure your yogurt into a suitable container for mixing and pouring.

 - Check that your liquid temperature is below 50C (120F) to protect your probiotic content (allow to cool a little if needed), then slowly combine the prepared gelatin with the yogurt.
 Stir as you incrementally dilute the yogurt to avoid lumping or clumping.

-- Once fully combined, add the beetroot power to tint (see notes below).
+- Once fully combined, add the beetroot power to tint (see below).
 Mix thoroughly.

 - Pour into a glass pan (cut and slice) or silicone moulds (shapes).

 - Chill to set.